HassanSajjad-302/HMake/README.md

 and as no file is compiled, these changes won't be reflected.
 To reflect these changes,
 delete the dependents targets build-dir.
-By dependents, I mean those targets that can import a header-unit from such a directory.
+By dependents, I mean those targets that can import a header-unit from such a dir.
 Now, when such targets will be rebuilt, the changes will be reflected.
 I think, once set, you won't change it often.